SupaxInc/data-structure-and-algorithms/README.md

 2. **Maintaining `maxFreq`**: Describe how, instead of finding the max count each time, you opted to update a **`maxFreq`** variable whenever a character's frequency in the current window exceeded the previously recorded maximum.
 This change means that you only need to calculate the character frequency when it could potentially increase the **`maxFreq`**, significantly reducing the number of operations.
 3. **Adjusting the Window Based on `maxFreq`**: Clarify that with the **`maxFreq`** value, you could efficiently determine the window's validity by checking if the current window size minus **`maxFreq`** exceeded **`k`**.
 This check ensures that you're always working with a window that could potentially be made valid with up to **`k`** replacements.
 4. **Window Shrink Logic**: Mention that when shrinking the window (by incrementing the **`start`** pointer), you didn't need to decrement **`maxFreq`** because the window's validity is determined based on the difference between the window size and **`maxFreq`**.
 This avoids the need for recalculating **`maxFreq`** when shrinking the window, further optimizing the solution.

+## 567 - Permutation in String

+**Brute Force:**  Use “from itertools import permutations” to generate permutations of the input string.
+Then check if all permutations are in s2 (O(n) operation).

+- Time Complexity: O(n! * m) where m is length of s2 and n! is the possibilities of different permutations for a given string.
+- Space Complexity: O(n!) since we may need to store n! strings.

+**Optimized Approach:** Use two hashmaps to count frequencies between both strings then compare them.

+- Time Complexity: O(26) + O(n) + O(m) = O(m) where m is length of s2.
+O(26) is comparing 26 keys between both hashmaps every iteration.
+- Space Complexity: O(n)

+**Most Optimized Approach:** Use 1 hashmap to count s1 letters then use a matches variable.

+- Time Complexity: O(n)
+- Space Complexity: O(n)

+**Solution:**

+- Solution 1: Use two hashmaps to count the frequency in a fixed window length based on string 1 length.
+Decrease count for s2 count when we move the window.
+Compare the two hash maps for a valid permutation if both character frequencies are the same.
+- Solution 2: Use one hashmap to count string 1 and have a new matches variable, decrease the counts in string 1 if its found in string 2.
+If the counts in string 1 becomes 0 then it matches, so increment the matches counter.
+If matches == length of string 1 then its a permutation.

+**Unique uses:**

+- Uses a matches variable to increment if a frequency count is 0 based on if its found on the valid window length
+- Uses fixed sliding window

+### What is a permutation?

+A string permutation refers to any of the possible arrangements of its characters.
+For example, if you have the string "abc," its permutations include "abc," "acb," "bac," "bca," "cab," and "cba."
+In a broader algorithmic or combinatorial context, the term "permutation" can refer to the act of rearranging the elements of a set in all possible ways.

+Similar to an anagram.

+**Permutation Comparison**: Depending on the context, comparing string permutations might loosely imply checking if both strings contain the same set of characters without regard to order.
+It might not strictly require that the character frequencies match unless explicitly stated.

 # Stacks